marcel-last/users-api/README.md

 # users-api
-REST API for users based service.
+A REST API for a user based service/component.
 Developed with NodeJS and Express with a Swagger API Specification

+# To Do
+- Configure Swagger UI for Users API documentation.
+- Implement database copnnection and communication middleware.